 Family is one of the first words that comes to mind when I think of the Northeast Arc.
 We were founded in 1954 by families.
 We are governed by families.
-As the new CEO, and the mother of a man with intellectual disabilities, I can proudly say, the Northeast Arc is now under the leadership of a family member.
+As the CEO and the mother of a man with intellectual disabilities, I can proudly say that the Northeast Arc is under the leadership of a family member.

 For me family holds great importance.
 Not just my own family.
 Almost every single thing I have learned about people with disabilities, I have learned from my son, the individuals we serve or their families.
 Personally, families have been my greatest teachers.
 They have challenged me to be more creative, more innovative and more responsive.